alexanderjschmidt/HeroesJourney/planning/modlib_migration.md

 - Mods now use only the modlib DSL and interfaces, but always get the real core implementation at runtime.
 - The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
 - **Group has been fully migrated and tested.**
+- **Renderable has been fully migrated and tested.**

 ---

+## 📝 Reference: Renderable Migration Example

+This section documents the concrete steps taken to migrate the Renderable Registrable to the new modlib/core separation.
+Use this as a template for future Registrable migrations.

+### 1. Define Interfaces and DSL in modlib (Kotlin)
+- Created a single `Renderable.kt` file in `modlib` (Kotlin) containing:
+    - `IRenderable` interface (exposes `val id: String` and `fun register(): IRenderable`)
+    - `RenderableDSL` interface (exposes `fun stillRenderable(...)` and `fun animationRenderable(...)`)
+    - `RenderableDSLProvider` singleton
+    - Top-level `fun stillRenderable(...)` and `fun animationRenderable(...)` DSL entrypoints
+- The DSL only exposes IDs (e.g., `textureMapId: String`), not libGDX types or core classes.

+### 2. Implement the DSL in core
+- Implemented `RenderableDSLImpl` in `core/mods` package, returning real `StillRenderable` and `AnimationRenderable` (which implement `IRenderable`).
+- Always looks up `TextureMap` by ID, and sets animation play mode to `LOOP`.

+### 3. Wire up the provider before mod loading
+- In `setupModlibDSLs()` (in `core/mods/ModlibDSLSetup.kt`), registered the `RenderableDSLProvider` with the core implementation, before any mod loading.

+### 4. Update mod scripts to use the modlib DSL
+- Updated all mod scripts to import and use `stillRenderable` and `animationRenderable` from `modlib` (e.g., `import heroes.journey.modlib.stillRenderable`).
+- All usages now pass IDs explicitly, not core objects.

+### 5. Result
+- Mods now use only the modlib DSL and interfaces for Renderable, but always get the real core implementation at runtime.
+- The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
+- **Renderable has been fully migrated and tested.**